espresso cupsespresso machinesaccessoriescoffeemakersbrewhome roastingtea

 Level, Tamp and Load.

 Lift the tamped PF into the Silvia's Group Head and rotate from your left to right.
 The portafilter will turn past the 90 degree point.
-It should be tight but if it's a struggle you probably have too much coffee in the PF (dump it out and start with new grounds).
-If you cannot lift the PF into Silvia's Group Head you have too much coffee in the PF.
+It should be tight but if it's a struggle you probably have too much coffee in the basket (dump it out and start with new grounds).
+If you cannot lift the PF into Silvia's Group Head you have too much coffee.
+If you try to make a shot like this you will likely have water leak over the basket rim.

 Step 3.